 Today there are several policemen lining the road at the top of the hill.
 The body is at a distance from them, lying at the foot of a tree.
 Behind her is a low wrought-iron gate which scales the hill; behind the gate is a forest.
 Continue reading →

-Two years to the day after we flew to Berlin for a family sabbatical, I left my husband for the first time.
+Two years to the day after we flew to Berlin for a family sabbatical, I separated from my husband.
 It wasn’t Berlin’s fault.
 And maybe it wasn’t M’s either.
 But things were put into motion during that yearlong hiatus from our so-called real life that a separation had shifted imperceptibly from the category of impossible to damn near inevitable.
 Continue reading →

 My dad’s decline was rapid and dizzying: He bounced from a routine chemo visit to an outpatient transfusion to the ER to a hospital room to the ICU in the course of 12 hours on a Thursday a few weeks before Christmas.
 We’d driven to his oncologist’s office for a morning appointment, telling his wife we’d be back by lunch with plans to catch a matinee of Brooklyn that afternoon, unaware he would not be coming home again.
 Continue reading →